 Confirmed keynote speakers for this year’s conference include Russian/American journalist and LGBTIQ activist Masha Gessen.
 Feminist and queer theorist Professor Annamarie Jagose and sociologist and historian Professor Melissa Wilcox will also appear.
 Professor Wilcox is currently researching the Sisters of Perpetual Indulgence.

 The conference will be held on November 25-26 at La Trobe University’s Franklin Street campus in Melbourne.
-For more information on the Australian Lesbian and Gay Archives, visit their website and like them on Facebook.
+For more information on the Australian Lesbian and Gay Archives, visit their website.